mirko-wegemann/mirko-wegemann.github.io/_pages/pcwe25.md

 	Have the conflict lines in Western societies changed over times?
 We will discuss the idea of political cleavages and their recent transformations.  <br>
 	<a href="{{ site.url }}assets/pdf/pcwe25/realignment.pdf">Slides</a><br>
 	<h4>Week 4: Polarization</h4>
 	Do Western societies become more polarized?
 How do actors like the far-right contribute to polarization?
-We will first deal with these questions before discussing data sources on voters we can use to analyse voters.
+We will first deal with these questions before discussing data sources on voters we can use to analyse voters. <br>
+    <a href="{{ site.url }}assets/pdf/pcwe25/polarization.pdf">Slides</a><br>
 	<a href="{{ site.url }}assets/code/pcwe25/voters.Rmd">R Code</a><br>